-K. Ungeheuer's birth was a strange one, fitting for an Ungeheuer story itself.
-He climbed out of my own head.
-K. Ungeheuer never existed and this entire website is, itself, a work of fiction.
+K. Ungeheuer's birth was a strange one in the sense that he climbed out of my own head.
+K. Ungeheuer never existed and this entire website is a work of fiction.

-Ungeheuer was born of necessity.
-The website started out as simply a showcase for my short fiction, but I was looking for a way to pull all these stories together.
+This website started out as a place for my short fiction, but I was looking for a way to pull all of the stories together.
 K. Ungeheuer was the glue I was looking for.
-That was back in the late 1990s and I can't quite remember how the idea came to me, but now when I look back I can see where the seeds came from.
-An experiment from a college literature course is one of the first things that springs to mind.
+That was back in the late 1990s and I can't quite remember how the idea came to me.
+However when I look back I can see where the seeds came from.
+An experiment from a literature professor is one of the first things that springs to mind.

 The Importance of Context

 Our professor lead a discussion about the role the author plays in any written work.
 While most agreed that the author affects the text, most felt that the effect was minimal.
-Many felt that after the work is complete the artist is completely removed and the relationship is strictly between the reader and writing.
+Many felt that after the work was complete the artist was primarily removed and the most important relationship was between the reader and writing.

-Several weeks later we were each given a handout, a short story by Hemingway and asked to write a critical analysis.
+Several weeks later we were each given a handout, a newly discovered, unpublished story by Hemingway, and asked to write a critical analysis.
 After we had handed in the our papers the professor revealed to us that the story had never been written by Hemingway.
-It had been a recent entry in the Imitation Hemingway Contest that the professor had written himself.
+It had been an entry for the Imitation Hemingway Contest that the professor had written himself.

-We were asked to write a second paper now that we knew the truth behind its authorship.
-We were quite surprised (and perhaps embarrassed) to find that our opinion and analysis of the story had changed to at least some degree.
+We were asked to write a second paper now that we knew the truth about the story's authorship.
+Most of us found that our opinion and analysis of the story had changed to at least some degree.
 Many were mad that they had been "tricked" by the professor (more on "tricking" readers in a second).
 However even that emotion colored how the story was perceived by the reader.
-After learning the true authorship the work was being read under an entirely different light, different time, different context.
-Why shouldn't that affect the writing?
+After learning the true authorship, the work was now being read under an entirely different light, different time, different context.
+Why shouldn't that affect the story itself?

-I want to avoid any judgment of analysis here.
-It's a very large step from saying that historical context definitely affects a readers interpretation to saying that the more the reader understands a works historical context the more that reader appreciates the work.
+I want to avoid any sort of “elitist" judgment of analysis here.
+It's a large step from saying that historical context affects a reader's interpretation of a work to saying that the more the reader understands a work's historical context, the more the reader appreciates the work.
 To quote Dr. Chris Mullen at the University of Brighton:

 Of course the opposite should be equally true.
 Some readers protest that the "overly educated" critic can't appreciate the simpler things the way a layperson can.
 Surely a skilled musician can appreciate a bird's song without overt analysis.

-What I learned from this was that it was possible to change the reader's experience with fiction by playing with assumptions.
+What I learned from all of this was that it was possible to change the reader's experience with fiction by playing with assumptions.
 There's an uglier term for this; a hoax.

-Of course hoaxes have a long and rich history and their ability to pass themselves depends on their manipulating the viewer's vantage point.
-Psalmanazar was able to convince hundreds of thousands that he was a cannibal prince from Formosa through a book translated into English, French, Latin and German and an "educational" road show.
+Hoaxes have a long and rich history and their ability to pass themselves depends on their ability to manipulate the viewer's vantage point.
+Psalmanazar was able to convince hundreds of thousands that he was a cannibal prince from Formosa through a book translated into English, French, Latin and German and an "educational" roadshow.
 An almond stone becomes what must be the world's smallest carving of a Flemish landscape when set up as a museum exhibit.
 Literary hoaxes like Ern Malley seem even more likely than any other type.

 Literary types, already well-versed in the arts of creativity and fiction, can be excused for wanting to take that extra step and fictionalize a whole author.
-If you believe in your art, it seems a logical step to take advantage of the fact that your reader has probably already suspended disbelief about your identity even before the reading begins!
+It seems a logical step to take advantage of the fact that your reader has probably (hopefully) already suspended disbelief about your identity even before the reading begins.

 After all, it is fiction they are writing.
 Every author is telling a lie in the strictest sense and the line between a story and a hoax is very gray.
 Books which are a part of our literary canon walk that line very closely.
 In the preface to Robinson Crusoe, Defoe says "The editor believes the history to be a just history of fact; neither is there any appearance of fiction in it."
-Jack Lynch of Rutgers University explores this gray line during the golden age of the literary hoax; the 18th century.
+Jack Lynch covers this history in his paper I Believe Hardly a Word of It: Fact, Fiction, and Forgery in Eighteenth-Century Narratives.

 The Vulnerable Internet

 In this age of “Fake News” and rampant conspiracy theories, we should all know that the internet is very ripe for hoaxes.
-Some of it has to do with the naiveté of people not being familiar with this new medium.
-Still, it's difficult to say that readers are any more or less naive now than they have ever been.
-The internet has other features that lend itself to the literary hoax.
-The main one is that information presented on the web has very little connection with the physical world.
+In fact the internet has very specific features that lend itself directly to the hoax.
+The main one is that information presented on the internet has very little connection with the physical world.

 When Han van Meegeren faked a previously "undiscovered" Vermeer he went through an arduous process of recreating the pigments and canvas that experts would expect a Vermeer to be made of.
 How many people would be fooled by a website claiming to have found a new Vermeer, with nothing more than a picture of the painting and some testimonials of "experts" as to its authenticity?

 The internet is a context free forest of 0's and 1's that can be made to look like anything you might want.
-The fallout of this is already being felt world wide.
-Mailboxes are filled daily with false promises of millions of dollars, cries for help for children that never existed and terrible "truths" about well known companies.
+The fallout of this is already being felt worldwide.
+Mailboxes are filled daily with false promises of millions of dollars, cries for help for children that never existed and terrible "truths" about celebrities and politicians.
 Hackers have inserted fake stories into well respected news sites and taken advantage of confirmation bias on social networks.
-Information Security expert Bruce Schneier contends that semantic attacks on the web are the next wave of information warfare and history has proven him correct.
+Information Security expert Bruce Schneier contended for over a decade that semantic attacks on the internet are the next wave of information warfare and history has proven him correct.
 Back in 2000 he described the difference in the ease of propagating a hoax via the internet versus traditional methods: